 What’s the release date for Crimson Desert?

-Crimson Desert has been delayed to an unspecified date.
-It was originally expected in winter 2021, but Pearl Abyss announced the delay in July 2021.
+Crimson Desert is currently delayed until an unspecified date late 2023.
+It was originally expected in winter 2021, but Pearl Abyss announced the first delay in July 2021.
+Pearl Abyss explained the length of the delay at its Q3 earnings presentation.

 "We have decided that we need to dedicate more time to adding new ideas for an even deeper, more enriching game," Pearl Abyss says.
 "Therefore, in order to create the best possible experience, all the while ensuring the health and safety of everyone involved in delivering the game, we have decided to delay Crimson Desert's release.
 We will provide an updated scheduled in the future."